 This implies that we are 100% over budget.

-Again, this is an instance of how scope, time and cost come together to give you a clear picture of where you stand at the moment in your project.
+Again, this is an instance of how scope, time and cost come together to give you a clear picture of where you currently stand in your project.

 Another way of looking at project performance, apart from variance, is through indexes.
 Here again, we have two parameters—schedule and cost index.